nikikilbertus/InstaHeat/doc_parameters.md

 __IMPORTANT:__ Unlike parameters that are passed to a program at runtime, our parameters are read even _before_ compilation.
 The build process initiated by `make` (see `Makefile`) goes as follows:

-1. From within the `Makefile` the script `configure.sh` is called.
+1. From within the `Makefile` the executable script `configure` is called.
 It performs the following steps:
-    * It loads the values given in `parameters.sh`.
+    * It loads the values specified in `parameters.sh`.
     * It makes a copy of `main_template.h` the template main header and saves it as `main.h`.
     * It replaces placeholders in `main.h` file by the values found in `parameters.sh`.
+Almost all parameters are provided as preprocessor defines in `main.h`.

+    This step is not yet optimal and will probably be optimized in the future.

-2. The source files (including the newly generated `main.h`) are compiled and linked.
+2. The source files, i.e. the `.c` and `.h` files (including the newly generated `main.h`) are compiled and linked, see `Makefile` for details.

-3. The final executable is called `run`.
+3. The final executable is called `run` and can be run with `./run`.
 It does not take any arguments anymore.
 All parameters have been determined during the build process.
-After the build process no parameters can be changed.

-The advantage of this method is that we can compile solely the code needed for a specific choice of parameters in a highly optimized way.
-This results in:
+This method has several advantages in terms of optimization and also usability:

+* Everything is controlled from a single file `parameters.sh` that clearly lists all options and parameters.
+It contains solely the definition of the parameters and nothing else.
-* Optimized memory usage by omitting unnecessary allocations and avoiding unused or dead code.
+* For a given parameter file, only the necessary parts of the source are compiled.
+Thereby we can optimize memory usage and avoid superfluous allocations as well as unused or dead code.
-* Runtime optimization due to elimination of conditionals that determine program flow during runtime.
+* The runtime is optimized due to elimination of conditionals that determine program flow during runtime.
+Most of the program flow is already determined at compile time.
-* Runtime optimization by fixing values during compile time with preprocessor directives.
-This allows the compiler to perform more optimizations.
+* Most parameters are available as fixed constant numbers before compilation starts.
+This information gives the compiler a lot of room for optimizations and all sorts of compiler magic.

-## How to handle this file
+## How to handle the `parameters.sh` file

-* Do not delete or comment any parameters.
+* Do not delete or comment any parameters in `parameters.sh`.
 All of them are required and have to be specified.
 * Do not change the names of any parameters.
 * All parameter values are given as strings, i.e. enclosed by `" "`.
 * Boolean values are encoded by `"1"` (true) and `"0"` (false).
-* Numerical values can be given in any format that is known by C99.
-One can use `"PI"` or `"-PI"`.
+* Numerical values can be given in any format that is known to C99.
+Additionally one can use `"PI"` and `"-PI"`.
 * You can add comments to the file, starting with #.
 (It is a normal shell script.)
 * The order of the parameters does not matter.
-We grouped parameters into the following categories:
+We grouped parameters into the following categories by default:
     - __common__: These are changed frequently in different simulation runs.
 Feel free to play around with them.
     - __uncommon__: These are not changed as often.
 However, you might want to try some special things.
 Some of them are useful for debugging.
     - __rare__: There is hardly any reason to change these parameters.
 Only perform changes if you know exactly what you are doing and why you are doing it.
     - __output__: Here we specify the output of the simulation.

+    These categories are only rough guidelines.
+In various cases you might well want to change _uncommon_ or rare_ values frequently.

-In the documentation, we will group the parameters differently as follows:
+In this documentation, we choose the following grouping of the parameters:

 ## Simulation volume